chinapedia/wikipedia.abstract.en/Page/Economics.md

 Markets

-Ballard_Farmers'_Market_-_vegetables.jpg.|alt=A vegetable vendor in a marketplace.]]
-Sao_Paulo_Stock_Exchange.jpg brings together buyers and sellers through an electronic trading platform and network to create virtual market places.
+.|alt=A vegetable vendor in a marketplace.]] brings together buyers and sellers through an electronic trading platform and network to create virtual market places.
 Pictured: São Paulo Stock Exchange, Brazil.|alt=Two traders sit at computer monitors with financial information.]]
 Microeconomics examines how entities, forming a market structure, interact within a market to create a market system.
 These entities include private and public players with various classifications, typically operating under scarcity of tradable units and light government regulation.
 The item traded may be a tangible product such as apples or a service such as repair services, legal counsel, or entertainment.

 In theory, in a free market the aggregates (sum of) of _quantity demanded_ by buyers and _quantity supplied_ by sellers may reach economic equilibrium over time in reaction to price changes; in practice, various issues may prevent equilibrium, and any equilibrium reached may not necessarily be morally equitable.
 For example, if the supply of healthcare services is limited by external factors, the equilibrium price may be unaffordable for many who desire it but cannot pay for it.